UTHealth-CCB/covid19_testnorm/README.md

 TestNorm

-This folder contains TestNorm codes for rules-based method for entity recognition and LOINC mapping.
+This folder contains COVID19 TestNorm codes for rules-based method for entity recognition and LOINC mapping.

 data

+This folder contains the full list of LOINC SARS CoV 2 lab tests (from https://loinc.org/sars-coronavirus-2/), and IVD testkits data (from https://loinc.org/sars-cov-2-and-covid-19/), and Covid19 lexicons file (mannually annotated from multi-sites data)

 The following steps briefly describes how to run the TestNorm tool locally with webservice using Flask.